 If spouses hold property in joint names, the law presumes that you intend to share that property equally.
 When you and your spouse separate, once joint tenancy is severed, you will be presumed to each have an equal one-half interest in the property.
-Therefore, although it may be that one party did not contribute financially … Continue reading If my spouse and I hold property in joint names, how does that affect the division of property on separation and divorce?
+Therefore, although it may be that one party did not … Continue reading If my spouse and I hold property in joint names, how does that affect the division of property on separation and divorce?

 Before you get too far into your thinking of what solutions you want as far as your post-separation life, you should figure out how you want to get divorced.
 There are 3 common approaches you can use.
-At the very least, I recommend that you become informed about these process choices so you can be … Continue reading Divorcing This Year?
+At the very least, I recommend that you become informed about these process choices so you … Continue reading Divorcing This Year?
 Consider Your Options

 In Alberta, new legislation was passed on February 1, 2012 with sweeping changes to how marriage and divorce affects your will.
 It used to be that entering into a marriage or an Adult Interdependent Partner Agreement revoked any existing will.
 Under the new legislation, these events do not revoke an existing will.
-However, if you … Continue reading Do I have to update my will upon getting married or getting divorced?
+However, … Continue reading Do I have to update my will upon getting married or getting divorced?

 Yes.
 It is very common in separation agreements or court orders to separate property that RRSPs are also subject to a division, or effectively redistribution, between former spouses.
 Canada Revenue Agency (CRA) imposes certain technical requirements on you and your spouse before it will allow such a division.
-The first hurdle: you and your spouse … Continue reading Can my wife and I divide our RRSP money without feeling the tax consequences now?
+The first hurdle: you and … Continue reading Can my wife and I divide our RRSP money without feeling the tax consequences now?